 - Greek Yogurt with Berries: Packed with protein and antioxidants, this snack supports muscle repair and boosts the immune system.

-- Hummus and Veggies: A great source of fiber and protein, hummus paired with fresh vegetables makes for a satisfying and nutritious snack.
+- Hummus and Veggies: A great source of fiber and protein.
+Add a drizzle of olive oil for a healthy fat, and pair with fresh vegetables makes for a satisfying and nutritious snack.

 - Oatmeal with Fruit: Oats are a good source of fiber, and adding fruit enhances the flavor and nutrient content.

-- Energy Bites: Packed with nutritious ingredients like oats, nuts, and dried fruit, they can provide a quick and convenient boost of energy and essential nutrients.3
+- Energy Bites: Packed with nutritious ingredients like oats, nuts, chia seeds, and dried fruit, they can provide a quick and convenient boost of energy and essential nutrients.

 - Eggs: Try a hard boiled egg or egg bites for protein, vitamin D and choline.
-Add some veggies for more fiber.4
+Add some veggies for more fiber.

-- Smoothies: Blend your favorite fruits, vegetables, and a protein source like Greek yogurt or whey protein powder for a quick and nutritious snack.
+- Smoothies: Blend your favorite fruits, leafy greens or vegetables, and a protein source like plain greek yogurt or whey protein powder for a quick and nutritious snack.

 - Protein Bars: Choose bars with natural ingredients and a good balance of protein, fats, and carbs.

-- Rice Cakes with Nut Butter or Cottage Cheese: A simple and quick snack that provides a good mix of carbohydrates and fats.
+- Rice Cakes with Peanut Butter or Cottage Cheese: A simple and quick snack that provides a good mix of carbohydrates and fats.

 - Cheese and Whole Grain Crackers: This combination offers protein and fiber, making it a satisfying option.